quavedev/eslint-plugin/README.md

 ## Options

 - Env var `METEOR_ESLINT_PLUGIN_EXPIRES_CACHE_IN_SECONDS`: default is `5`.
 You can customize the cache expiration time in seconds.
+- Env var `METEOR_ESLINT_PLUGIN_DEBUG`: default is disabled.
+You can pass this to enable debug mode and see more logs.
+- Env var `METEOR_ESLINT_PLUGIN_IGNORE_CACHE`: default is false.
+You can pass this to ignore the cache.
+- Env var `METEOR_ESLINT_PLUGIN_FILES`: use this if you want to lint a specific file.

 ## Changelog